nikhil0207/opendoc-sg-courts-mobile-app-user-guide/draft.md

 ## Getting started

+The SG Courts Mobile App (“the App”) lets you have convenient access to your case files, hearing calendar, and access more functionality when new versions are released.
+Current functionality include:

 Thank you for showing your interest in the SG Courts Mobile App (“the App”).
 The App will be the focal point for the Judiciary’s e-services.
 The App allows for:

-*  access to your case files;
-*  access to your hearing calendar; and
-*  access to your upcoming hearing list.

-Future versions of the App will incorporate other E-services.
-For example, potentially the ability to take queue tickets remotely for hearings, or even to conduct selected hearings via video/teleconference.

-Information collected will be used only for purposes of the beta test – information will not be stored beyond the duration of the beta testing period.

-Try out the newest features.
-(Sometimes these may be a little rough around the edges.)

-* 	Get your administrator to enable your Mobile App Access in your user profile.
-* 	Login using your CorpPass credentials
+* login using CorpPass credentials
-* 	Biometric login (option to enable after initial CorpPass login)
+* biometric login (can be enabled after initial CorpPass login)
-* 	Access your eLitigation cases
+* access to eLitigation cases
-* 	View your upcoming hearings
+* see upcoming hearings
-* 	No charge for using the App!
-* 	Take Q ticket remotely for hearings*
+* take Q ticket remotely for hearings*
-* 	Attend virtual hearings*
+* attend virtual hearings*

      (*) planned feature

-To find out more about our latest releases and updates, check our **[Release Notes](https://sg-courts-mobile-app-user-guide-staging.opendoc.gov.sg/main.html#release-notes)** for more information.
+To get started, get your **eLitigation administrator** to enable Mobile App Access in your eLitigation user profile (see below).

+There is no charge for using the App.
+Check our **[Release Notes](https://sg-courts-mobile-app-user-guide-staging.opendoc.gov.sg/main.html#release-notes)** for more information on latest releases and updates.

+Information collected will be used only for purposes of improving the App – information will not be stored beyond the duration of the relevant testing period.

 ## Enable your Mobile App Access

-Please approach your **eLitigation administrator** to enable the Mobile App Access  in your user profile.

 **For eLitigation Administrator:**

 1. Login to eLitigation
-2. Go to ADMINISTRATION - MANAGE USERS
+2. Go to **Administration - Manage Users**
 3. Edit the user profile that require Mobile App Access.
 4. Tick the **Mobile App Access Enabled** checkbox.
-5. Click Save button.
+5. Click **Save** button.

 ![](/assets/0_eLitAdmin_EnableAccess.png)

 **NOTE:**

-You will get either of the following error messages if the Mobile App Access is not enabled.
+You will get one of these error messages if Mobile App Access is not enabled:
 *	Authorization has been denied for this request.
-Please refer to the FAQ for more details.
 *	Unauthorized User.

-Please refer to the FAQ for more details.
+Please refer to FAQ for more details.

-## Install for iPhones and iPads
+## Installation Guide for iPhones and iPads

 **Get the App**

-Download SG Courts Mobile App for iPhones & iPads.
-This App is available for:
+Download **SG Courts Mobile App** for iPhones & iPads.
+The App is available for:
-*  iPad, iPhone, and iPod Touch
+*  iPad and iPhone
 *  iOS 12 or later

 **Install the App**

-On your iPhone or iPad, go to SG Courts Mobile App on the App Store.
+On your iPhone or iPad, go to **SG Courts Mobile App** on the App Store.
-*  Tap Get.
+*  Tap **Get**.
-*  Tap Install.
+*  Tap **Install**.
-*  Enter your Apple ID Password and tap OK.
+*  Enter your Apple ID Password and tap **OK**.

-To start using, go to your home screen.
-Tap on the SG Courts Mobile App.
+To start using the App, tap **SG Courts Mobile App** on your home screen.

-Try uninstalling SG Courts Mobile App and reinstalling it to fix problems or any updates.
+If you encounter problems, they can sometimes be resolved by uninstalling and reinstalling the App.

-## Install for Android
+## Installation Guide for Android

 **Get the App**

-Download SG Courts Mobile App for Android phones and tablets.
-This App is available on phones and tablets running Android 5.0+ (Lollipop).
+Download **SG Courts Mobile App** for Android phones and tablets.
+Theis App is available on phones and tablets running Android 5.0+.

 **Install the App**

-On your Android phone or tablet, go to SG Courts Mobile App on Google Play.
+On your Android phone or tablet, go to **SG Courts Mobile App** on Google Play.
-*  Tap Install.
+*  Tap **Install**.
-*  Tap Accept.
+*  Tap **Accept**.

-To start using, go to the Home or All Apps page.
-Tap the SG Courts Mobile App.
+To start using, go to the **Home** or **All Apps** page.
+Tap **SG Courts Mobile App**.

-Try uninstalling SG Courts Mobile App and reinstalling it to fix problems or any updates.
+If you encounter problems, they can sometimes be resolved by uninstalling and reinstalling the App.

 ## Get Updates when available

-SG Courts Mobile App should automatically update based upon your Play Store settings.
-You can check if there's a new version available:
+The App should automatically update if your device is set up to receive App updates automatically.
+You can also manually check if a new version is available:

-**iPhone & iPads**
+**iPhone & iPad**

-* One your iPhone & iPad, open the App Store.
+* One your iPhone & iPad, select **App Store**.
-* At the top right, tap Profile.
+* At the top right, tap **Profile**.
-* Scroll down to "Available Updates" and search for SG Courts Mobile App.
+* Scroll down to **Available Updates** and search for **SG Courts Mobile App**.
-* If the App is listed, tap **Update** to install.
+* If the App is listed, tap **Update**.
 * If asked, enter your Apple ID and password.
-The updates will download and install.
+The update will download and install.

 **Android devices**

-* On your Android phone or tablet, open the Play Store App.
+* On your Android phone or tablet, select **Play Store**.
-* At the top left, tap Menu = > My Apps & Games.
+* At the top left, tap **Menu > My Apps & Games**.
-* Under "Updates," find SG Courts Mobile App.
+* Under **Updates**, find **SG Courts Mobile App**.
-* If you're having problems updating the App, check our troubleshooting guide for more
-* information.

 ## Login to the App

+Note: You must be an existing eLitigation user in order to use the App.

-Once the App has been downloaded and installed onto your mobile device, launch it and log in using your CorpPass credentials.
-You can use the SingPass Mobile App on your mobile phone, if you have that all set up.
+* Launch the App and login using your CorpPass credentials.
+You can use the SingPass Mobile App if you have that all set up.

-Note: you must be an existing eLitigation subscriber.

-Click on the **CorpPass icon** and Sign in with your **CorpPass credentials** (UEN/Entity ID, CorpPass ID, Password).
+* Click on **CorpPass** icon and sign in with your **CorpPass credentials** (UEN/Entity ID, CorpPass ID, Password).

-If you have more than one law firm profile, you will need to select the correct law firm profile to use.
+*	If you have more than one law firm profiles, you will need to select the correct law firm profile to use.

 ![](/assets/1a_Login.png)

 ## Dashboard

-Once you have logged in successfully, you will be able to see the dashboard and prompted to enable biometric authentication.
-You will be able to login to the app using your fingerprint and receive app notifications after it's enabled.
+After logging in, you will see the dashboard and be prompted to enable biometric authentication.
+You can login to the App using your phone’s biometric capabilities (e.g., fingerprint or facial recognition) and receive App notifications.

 ![](/assets/2a_Dashboard.png)

-**Header Panel**

-In the Header panel, it contains a Logged in via CorpPass indicator, your **login name** and your **law firm name**.
-You can choose to **Log out** of the App from here.
-This will lead you to the login screen.

-At the top right corner, you can read your **case notifications** by clicking on the bell icon.

-**Quick Links Panel**

-In the Quick Links panel, you can click on the **Calendar** icon and it will lead you to view your Hearings Calendar.
-You can also click on the **Venue Info** icon and it will lead you to view the hearing venues in the courts.
-You can click on the **Feedback** icon and give your feedbacks on the App.

-**Overview Panel**

-In the Overview panel, you can click on the **My Hearings** and **My Cases** icons to access your hearings and case files.

-You can see the number of hearings scheduled for today in the **My Hearings** button.
-Click on the My Hearings button to view hearings and get Q Ticket.

-You can also see the number of cases you are representing in the **My Cases** button.
-Click on the My Cases button to view your cases and your law firm cases.

-**Navigation Bar**

-In the navigation bar at the bottom of the screen, you can:
+* Notifications are highlighted with a red indicator on the bell icon.
+* Calendar shows your hearing calendar.
+* Venue Info shows information about hearings in all courts.

-* Click on **Home** button to return to the Dashboard
+* Feedback allows you to submit feedback about the App.
-* Click on **Hearings** button to go to the My Hearings module
-* Click on **Cases** button to go to My Cases module
-* Click on **Venue** button to go to Venue Info module
-* Click on **More** button to go to the Application Settings
+* My Hearings lists hearings of cases specifically assigned to you.
+* My Cases shows cases specifically assigned to you, or other cases handled by your firm.

 ## Hearing Calendar

-After you have clicked on the Calendar icon in the dashboard, you will be able to view your hearings scheduled in Day, Week or Month view.
-You are able to view hearings up to 3 days before and after by default, you can change the Hearing Period to display via the **Settings** module.
+* Calendar shows your hearings.
+* Choose to see daily, weekly or monthly views.
+* See hearings 3 days before and after current date (default setting).
+Change default setting in Settings.

 ![](/assets/3_Calendars.png)

 ## Venue Info

-After you have clicked on the Venue Info icon in the dashboard, you will be able to view the hearing venues for the 3 courts, by toggling using the top bar:

-* Supreme Court,
-* State Courts, and
-* Family Justice Courts

-You are able to view the number of hearings scheduled in the venues as well.

-You can also search for the venue by entering either the venue name or the code.

-To find out more about the hearings scheduled in the venue, you can click on the venue row and view the list of hearings scheduled for today.
+**Venue Info** provides information about your hearings, arranged by hearing venues.

 ![](/assets/4a_VenueInfo.png)

 ## My Hearings

-After you have clicked on the My Hearings icon in the dashboard, you will be able to view your scheduled.

-You are able to view hearings up to 3 days before and after by default, you can change the Hearing Period to display via the **Settings** module.

-You can also search for hearings, by entering any of the following into the search bar:
-* Case Number
-* Hearing Time
-* Hearing Type
-* Venue
+*	**My Hearings** lists your scheduled hearings.
+*	See today's hearings and 3 days after the current day (default setting).
+Change default setting in Settings.
+*	Search for hearings using Case Number, Hearing Type, Venue or other common criteria.

 ![](/assets/5a_MyHearings.png)

 ###  Get Q Ticket for Hearings in Supreme Court

-1. The user shall click on the “Get Q Ticket” button in the hearing item, the user will be directed to the following steps in the right.
+*	Click on **Get Q Ticket** button under **My Hearings**.
-2. Complete the Questionnaire listed and click “Get Q Ticket”.
+*	Complete questionnaire and click **Get Q Ticket** button to generate Q Ticket.
-3. The Q Ticket shall be generated and displayed.
-Click on Proceed to go back to My Hearings.
+*	Click on **Close** button to go back to **My Hearings**.

 ![](/assets/5b_CDMSTicket_1a.png)

 ### Set Ready for Hearing in Supreme Court

-If the hearing has not been set as ready for hearing, User can click on the toggle button from left to right to indicate that he/she is Ready for Hearing if the user did not indicate readiness during getting the Q Ticket initially.
+Toggle button to indicate you are **Ready for Hearing** if you did not do so when getting Q Ticket.

 ![](/assets/5b_CDMSTicket_3a.png)

 ### Queue Notification for Hearing in Supreme Court

-User shall see the following queue ticket statuses reflected in the hearing card when the Q Ticket is either **second in line** or **first in line**.
+App will indicate when your queue status is either **second** or **first in line**.

 ![](/assets/5b_CDMSTicket_2.png)

 ### Set Adjournment Status for Hearing in Supreme Court

-User can click on the toggle button from left to right to indicate that he/she is setting the Adjournment Status.
+Toggle button to indicate that you are setting the **Adjournment Status**.

 ![](/assets/5b_CDMSTicket_4a.png)

 ### Join Virtual Hearing

-1. User can click on the camera button at the top right of the hearing card to view the virtual hearing details.
+* Click on **camera** button to see virtual hearing information.
-2. When the popup appears, the user can click on **Join Hearing** button to launch Zoom to join the virtual hearing.
+* When pop-up appears, click on **Join Hearing** button to launch **Zoom**.

-**NOTE:** Zoom app must be installed as a pre-requisite.
+NOTE: **Zoom** app ***must*** be installed.

 ![](/assets/5c_VirtualHearing.png)

 ## My Cases
-After you have clicked on the My Cases icon in the dashboard, you will be able to view your cases and your law firm cases.

-You can also search for your cases and your law firm’s cases by entering by entering either of the following into the search bar:

-- Case number
-- Case name

-Alternatively, you can click on the Filter icon at the right side of the keyword search textbox, to filter the list of cases by the following:

--	Forum
--	Case Type
--	Case Serial Number
--	Case Year
--	Sub Case Type
--	Sub Case Serial Number
--	Sub Case Year

-Click on the **Case row** to view the case file in detail.
+*	**My Cases** shows cases specifically assigned to you, or other cases handled by your firm.
+*	Filter or search for cases based on Case Number, Case Name and other common criteria.

 ![](/assets/6_MyCases.png)